isikyus/hat-geomorphs/README.md

 similar.
 But it's not something I've seen as much in D&D maps, possibly because it only really works in quite large dungeons.

+To be clear, I'm not affiliated with Kaplan, or any of the "hat" paper authors.
+I'm just some random who's forked their code to get my geomorph idea working.

 [hatviz] https://cs.uwaterloo.ca/~csk/hat/app.html
 [daves] https://davesmapper.com